ethanywang/THU-WRK-modified/README.md

   Mainly modify code in /base/ntos/mm/addrsup.c

-  See more details in report.pdf.
+  See more details in report.pdf (In chinese.
+Sorry for not having time to translate it)

   CopyRight Yu Wang